fbielejec/fbielejec.github.io/_posts/2018-02-21-dmarc-compliancy.md

 ```

 In the above example, DMARC would fail both in strict and relaxed mode.

-To sum up this rather long introduction to be DMARC compliant, an email from a certain domain needs to pass DKIM and/or SPF and have it's identifiers aligned according to one or both of the policies.
+To sum up this rather long introduction - to be DMARC compliant, an email from a certain domain needs to

+1. Pass DKIM and/or SPF
+2. Have it's identifiers aligned according to one or both of the policies.

 # Practical example